dexa-subjective-oracle/erc-8004-oracle-agent-dstack/README.md

 5. **Simplify TEE verifier proof mode** – proof registration is still stubbed.
 Either implement fully or cut until we have a concrete requirement.

 Please open a GitHub issue before tackling any of these so we can coordinate sequencing.
+See [`docs/cleanup-plan.md`](docs/cleanup-plan.md) for the detailed scope and owners.

+## Legacy Reference (Under Review)

+> The sections below are carried over from the broader template.
+Treat them as background only until the cleanup plan above retires or rewrites them.

 ## Documentation